Berrimans Bare All

 The modern Christian naturist movement

-Chris of Mudwalkers represents modern Christian naturist activism, uniquely combining Christianity, naturism, and rewilding.
+Chris of Mudwalkers, previously cited, represents modern Christian naturist activism, uniquely combining Christianity, naturism, and rewilding.
 His mission statement articulates the challenge: "Christianity looks back on Eden, with its nakedness and its harmony with the natural world, but doesn't embrace it.
 Naturism so often misses out on the Creator who gave us this wonderful world to enjoy and on the fullest integration and harmony with it.
 Rewilding is too often based on atheism or paganism rather than Yahweh's vision for humanity made in his image."

 Chris's work includes video content, podcast appearances, and active participation in events like the World Naked Bike Ride where he and fellow Christians wore body paint with Christian messages.
-His tagline "naked means human" encapsulates his core argument that nudity represents fundamental human state.
-His "Personal Manifesto of a Christian Naturist" presents 85 propositions deliberately echoing Martin Luther's 95 Theses, providing comprehensive theological framework.
+His tagline "naked means human" encapsulates his core argument that nudity represents our fundamental human state.
+His "Personal Manifesto of a Christian Naturist" presents 85 propositions deliberately echoing Martin Luther's 95 Theses, providing a comprehensive theological framework.

 Core theological arguments

 Crucially, they argue shame came from Satan, not God.
 Chris's manifesto states: "I believe it must be assumed that the serpent is the 'who' of 'Who told you that you were naked?'
-I believe 'that ancient serpent, who is called the devil and Satan, the deceiver of the whole world' started a lie that all of mankind has wrestled with ever since.
+(Gen. 3:11).
+I believe 'that ancient serpent, who is called the devil and Satan, the deceiver of the whole world' (Rev. 12:9) started a lie that all of mankind has wrestled with ever since.
 Part of that lie is a distorted view of the body, that it is impure, dirty, lewd, or shameful in and of itself."

 Papal developments and other historical precedents